sonyagreen/continuous_deployment_talk/README.md

 Now, we don't often roll things back, so it's impressive.
 I'm proud of them.

 My job is to champion for the users, in ways that best make sense ot the developers.
+Emopathy going both directions.
 I'm motivated to write up excellent bug reports, because that makes the developers more likely to fix them sooner, which is good for the users!
 This can be an awesome, supportive cycle if you let it.

 ## Reasons why I did this